openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     2. Enable and configure Contrail plugin
     3. Enable dedicated analytics DB
     4. Add a controller and a compute+cinder nodes
-    5. Add a node with all contrail roles
+    5. Add a node with all compatible contrail roles
+    6. Add a node with 'contrail-analytics-db' roles
-    6. Add a node with "contrail-analytics" role
+    7. Add a node with "contrail-analytics" role
-    7. Deploy cluster
+    8. Deploy cluster
-    8. Run OSTF tests
+    9. Run OSTF tests
-    9. Delete one "contrail-analytics" role
+    10. Delete one "contrail-analytics" role
-    10. Deploy changes
+    11. Deploy changes
-    11. Run OSTF tests
+    12. Run OSTF tests

 Expected results
 ################